2010 United States House of Representatives elections in New York: District 26

+Predictions

 District 27

 Democratic and Working Families incumbent Brian Higgins ran for reelection, challenged by Republican, Conservative and Taxpayers Party nominee Leonard Roberto, an Akron native and a leader in the local branch of the Tea Party movement.
 Roberto declared his candidacy against Higgins on April 13, 2010.
 The district included Chautauqua County and a large portion of Erie County, including a portion of the city of Buffalo.

 Higgins won reelection on November 2, 2010.